Emergent mechanisms for long timescales depend on training curriculum and affect performance in memory tasks: Results

-To compare the robustness and re-training capability between the two curricula, we investigate changes in network accuracy resulting from ablations, perturbations, and re-training networks on unseen $N$.
+To compare the robustness and retraining capability between the two curricula, we investigate changes in network accuracy resulting from ablations, perturbations, and retraining networks on unseen $N$.
 We measure the effects on network performance using a relative accuracy metric with respect to the originally trained network, defined as $\mathrm{acc}_{\mathrm{rel}}:= {(\mathrm{acc} - 0.5)}/{(\mathrm{acc}_\mathrm{base} - 0.5)}$, where $\mathrm{acc}_\mathrm{base}$ represents the accuracy of the network before any perturbations or ablations, $\mathrm{acc}$ is the measured accuracy after the intervention, and $0.5$ is a chance level used for the normalization.
-If $ \mathrm{acc}_{\mathrm{rel}} = 1$, the intervention did not change the accuracy; when $ \mathrm{acc}_{\mathrm{rel}} \approx 0$, the intervention reduced the accuracy to random guessing.
-All accuracies are evaluated only on the maximal trained $N$.
+If $ \mathrm{acc}_{\mathrm{rel}} = 1$, the intervention did not change the accuracy; when $ \mathrm{acc}_{\mathrm{rel}} \approx 0$, the intervention reduced the accuracy to chance level.
+All accuracies are evaluated on the maximal trained $N$.

-\textbf{Ablation:} To examine the relative impact of neurons with different trained timescales $\tau$ on network performance, we ablate individual neurons based on their $\tau$ and measure network performance without re-training.
-Specifically, we compare the effect of ablating the $20$ longest ($4\%$ of the network) and $20$ shortest timescale neurons from the network (\fig\ref{fig8}).
-When $N$ is small, for both curricula, ablating individual neurons has only minimal effect on accuracy (\fig\ref{fig8}a,b).
+\textbf{Ablation:} To examine the relative impact of neurons with different trained $\tau$ on network performance, we ablate individual neurons based on their $\tau$ and measure the performance without retraining (\suppsec\ref{app:ablation}).
+Specifically, we compare the effect of ablating the $20$ longest ($4\%$ of the network) and $20$ shortest timescale neurons from the network (\fig\ref{fig8_9}a,b).
+For small $N$ and both curricula, ablating individual neurons has only minimal effect (less than $1\%$) on accuracy.
 However, for larger $N$, we observe a considerable difference in the importance of neurons.
-Single-head networks rely strongly on long-timescale neurons (\fig\ref{fig8}c), such that ablating them reduces the performance much more than for short-timescale neurons.
-In contrast, multi-head networks exhibit greater robustness against ablation, and their accuracy is more affected when short-timescale neurons (i.e., neurons with $\tau = k$) are ablated (\fig\ref{fig8}d).
-Note that in the single-head network, the average of the 20 longest single-neuron timescales is $2.7$ times longer than in the multi-head network.
+Single-head networks rely strongly on long-timescale neurons (\fig\ref{fig8_9}a), such that ablating them reduces the performance much more than for short-timescale neurons.
+In contrast, multi-head networks exhibit greater robustness against ablation, and their accuracy is more affected when short-timescale neurons (i.e., neurons with $\tau = 1$) are ablated (\fig\ref{fig8_9}b).
+Note that in single-head networks, the average of the 20 longest single-neuron timescales is $2.7$ times longer than in multi-head networks.